cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

   total: "0"
 ```

-Wait!
-What, nothing changed?
-Oh right, Starport only created a message, but you did not implement what actions the chain should undertake when it receives this message.
-That's the object of the next section.
+It seems nothing has changed.
+Starport only created a message, but you did not implement what actions the chain should undertake when it receives this message.
+That is the object of the next section.

 ## Next up